jamesmcq/resume/resume.md

 - Led software architecture for ELIS, the company's flagship product.
 - Executed a significant redesign project to improve UI/UX, user customization, and custom development opportunities.
-- Promoted the use of modern, advanced PHP development principles including modular programming, PHP autoloading, and namespacing.
+- Planned and implemented the use of modern, advanced PHP development principles including modular programming, PHP autoloading, and namespacing.
 - Promoted the use of modern front-end design principles including responsive and mobile-ready design, SASS-preprocessing, and data-scalable interfaces.

 ### Full-Stack Web Developer
 **Remote-Learner**
 *September 2011 - June 2014*

-- Led a redesign of a significant portion of the company's flagship product.
-- Analyzed UI scalability issues and implemented solutions.
-- Reworked problem areas of the code to provide stable, maintainable code.
+- Designed and developed major new features from start-to-finish.
+- Extensive use of quality-assurance tools (Jenkins CI, PHPUnit, etc).
+- Designed and implemented a dynamic, scalable interface to manage from dozens to hundreds-of-thousands of entities, include efficiency-critical backend code.
+- Worked in a highly agile environment.
+- Worked with JIRA and Confluence for bug tracking and documentation.

-### Founder, Lead Developer
+### Founder, Developer
 **Metacast**
 *September 2008 - September 2011*

+Metacast was a news, podcast, and video podcast aggregator and organizer design to create "channels" from web content.
+Metacase created streams filled with internet content allowing for shared experiences among viewers.

 - Created and launched over 8 months during residence at Velocity, the University of Waterloo's startup incubator.
 - Designed and developed business and product from start to finish.